1908 Notre Dame Fighting Irish football team

-The 1908 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1908 college football season.
-The team compiled an 8–1 record, outscored their opponents by a total of 326 to 20, not allowing any opponents to cross their goal line during the season (all points against them were from field goals).
+The 1908 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1908 college football season.
+In its first and only year under head coach Victor M. Place, the team compiled an 8–1 record and outscored opponents by a total of 326 to 20.
+The team did not allow any opponent to cross its goal line during the season, all points against them having been scored on field goals (then valued at four points).